cloudquery/cloudquery/plugins/source/k8s/README.md

 # K8s Source Plugin

-The K8s Source plugin for CloudQuery extracts configuration from a variety of K8s APIs and loads them into any supported CloudQuery destinations (e.g. PostgreSQL).
+The K8s Source plugin for CloudQuery extracts configuration from a variety of K8s APIs and loads it into any supported CloudQuery destination (e.g. PostgreSQL).

 ## Links